 Annapurna is the form of Divine Mother which grants us nourishment.
 All humans are compelled to seek some form of nourishment, whether it be material, such as food, money, or possessions, or whether it be spiritual, such as cultivating a connection with the Divine.

 Anna means food and grains, while the meaning of purna is full, complete, and perfect.
-Annapurna is the Goddess of Nourishment, She who is full, complete, and perfect with food and grains.
+Annapurna is the Goddess of Nourishment, She is full, complete, and perfect with food and grains.

 Benefits of Worship